RockitBootcamp/Phoenix-Admin/Student Reviews/15.3/Ben Farr.md

 ### 6/12/2015
 - Kris: He had to update some css to be dry, but he did that right away.
 Project passed; he did good.
+- Brad: Interview, has to work on PHP Logic, passed everything else